Arthur Tress: Early life and education

 Tress comes from a Jewish background; his parents immigrated from Europe.
 He was born in Brooklyn, New York.
 The youngest of four children in a divorced family, he spent time in his early life with both his father, who remarried and lived in an upper-class neighborhood, and his mother, who remained single after the divorce.
 His sister was the lawyer and gay rights advocate Madeleine Tress.

 At age 12, he began to photograph circus freaks and dilapidated buildings around Coney Island in New York City, where he grew up.
-He has said that "growing up as a gay man in the 1950s was not easy, especially at school."
+Tress has said that "growing up as a gay man in the 1950s was not easy, especially at school."

 Tress attended Abraham Lincoln High School in Coney Island.
 He studied painting at Bard College in Annandale-on-Hudson, New York, earning a Bachelor of Fine Arts in 1962.
 After graduation he moved to Paris to attend film school, but soon dropped out.